Skip to content

 Quickstart

-This section describes the key steps for preparing a GeoSight dashboard.
+This section describes the key steps for preparing your first GeoSight dashboard and uploading sample data.

 Quick Steps

-1. Find existing or create a new reference boundary dataset in GeoRepo (e.g. world country boundaries or subnational boundaries for your country / region of interest)
+1. Find existing or create a new reference boundary dataset (e.g. world country boundaries or subnational boundaries for your country / region of interest).
+You can use either local dataset (uploaded to GeoSight) or connect to a dedicated app called GeoRepo.

 2. Find existing or create new Indicator(s) ➡️ e.g. Number of armed conflict events, level of malnutrition, number of children etc